The Ten Commandments

 Use

-to build lists. -
+consto build lists. -

 When building a list, describe the first typical element, and then

-it onto the natural recursion. -
+consit onto the natural recursion. -

 Always change at least one argument while recurring.
 When recurring on a list of atoms, , use

-are true.
+(cdr lat).
+When recurring on a number, , use(sub1 n).
+And when recurring on a list of S-expressions, , use(car l)and(cdr l)if neither(null? l)nor(atom? (car l))are true.
 It must be changed to be closer to termination.
 The changing argument must be tested in the termination condition:- when using

-. - when using
+cdr, test termination withnull?. - when using

-, test termination withzero?
+sub1, test termination withzero?.

 - when using